Data considerations for microservices

-This chapter describes considerations for managing data in a microservices architecture.
+This article describes considerations for managing data in a microservices architecture.
 Because every microservice manages its own data, data integrity and data consistency are critical challenges.

 A basic principle of microservices is that each service manages its own data.
 Two services should not share a data store.
 Instead, each service is responsible for its own private data store, which other services cannot access directly.

 The reason for this rule is to avoid unintentional coupling between services, which can result if services share the same underlying data schemas.
 If there is a change to the data schema, the change must be coordinated across every service that relies on that database.
 By isolating each service's data store, we can limit the scope of change, and preserve the agility of truly independent deployments.
 Another reason is that each microservice may have its own data models, queries, or read/write patterns.
 Using a shared data store limits each team's ability to optimize data storage for their particular service.

 This approach naturally leads to polyglot persistence — the use of multiple data storage technologies within a single application.
 One service might require the schema-on-read capabilities of a document database.
 Another might need the referential integrity provided by an RDBMS.
 Each team is free to make the best choice for their service.
 For more about the general principle of polyglot persistence, see Use the best data store for the job.